TUMFTM/SETRIC/README.md

-`bayesian_optimization_selector.py` | Bayesian optimization of the selector only `bayesian_optimization.py` | Bayesian optimization of the single predictors and the selector `evaluate_fusion.py` | Evaluation of the trained FusionModel on the test data for one fixed error threshold `evaluate_variation.py` | Evaluation (incl. visualization) of multiple FusionModel with different error thresholds of the selector
+`bayesian_optimization_selector.py` | Bayesian optimization of the selector only `bayesian_optimization.py` | Bayesian optimization of the single predictors and the selector `evaluate_fusion.py` | Evaluation of the trained FusionModel on the test data for one fixed error threshold `evaluate_variation.py` | Evaluation (incl. visualization) of multiple FusionModels with different error thresholds of the selector
 `main_fusion.py` | Main file to train the FusionModel

 ### Directory: `models`